HumanMus1c/Assets-Distinguisher/README_en.md

 ## ✨ Main Features

-- [x] Add alternating background colors to the Release Assets list
-- [x] Improve readability and distinguishability of asset entries
-- [x] Prevent file download errors caused by visual confusion
-- [ ] Automatically adapt to GitHub's dark/light themes
+[✅]Add alternating background colors to the Release Assets list [✅]Improve readability and distinguishability of asset entries [✅]Prevent file download errors caused by visual confusion [✅] Adapt to GitHub's dark/light theme
+[✅] Supports setting colors for both dark and light themes, with independent colors for each theme.

 ## 🚀 Installation